dcfernandez1023/form-builder/README.md

 <hr>

 ## Usage

+### Local
+- To run the React server and Express server simultaneously, open two separate terminals and run `npm run dev` in the `/server` directory of one terminal, and run `npm run start` in the `/frontend` directory of the other terminal.
-- To only install packages for both the frontend and backend, navigate to /server and run `npm run install-all`
+- To run only the Express server and have the React app served statically, ensure that the React code is built by navigating to `/frontend` and running `npm run build`, and then navigate to `/server` and run `npm run prod` to build and start the Express server in production mode.
-- To build both the frontend and backend, navigate to /server and run `npm run build-all`
+- To build both the frontend and backend, navigate to `/server` and run `npm run build-all`
-- To build and run both the frontend and backend simultaneously, navigate to /server and run `npm run build-and-run-all`
+- To build and run both the frontend and backend simultaneously, navigate to `/server` and run `npm run build-and-run-all`

+### Production
+This project is deploys to Heroku.
+The Heroku CLI is used to deploy changes made to production code.
+Use `npm run deploy` to automatically build and push the production code to Heroku.
 <hr>

 ## Noteworthy Packages/Dependencies